FreeFileSync Open Source File Synchronization

 Performance Improvements

-Performance settings FreeFileSync can be set up to issue multiple file accesses in parallel.
+Performance settings FreeFileSync can perform multiple file accesses simultaneously.
 This speeds up synchronization times dramatically in cases where single I/O operations have significant latency (e.g. long response times on a slow network connection) or they cannot use the full bandwidth available (e.g. an FTP server enforcing a speed limit for each connection).

-The number of parallel file operations that FreeFileSync should use can be set up for each device individually in the Comparison Settings dialog.
+You can configure the number of parallel file operations per device in the Comparison Settings dialog.
 It is evaluated for all folder pairs of a configuration as follows:

 • During comparison FreeFileSync groups all folders by their root devices.